 Within the department P&ID and PFD diagrams are designed that describe and integrate the systems into the ship.
 The diagrams show the components (valves and fitting) used and how they function in the process.
 Because we build large complex ships we use a large number of these components with a high complexity and variety.
-Therefore we are looking for an engineer that is willing to specialise in the selection, specification and documentation of these components.
+Therefore we are looking for an engineer that is willing to specialize in the selection, specification and documentation of these components.

 The Specification Engineer Valves & Fittings will be a specialist in this field within the department.
 You will be consulting and supporting the purchasing department on technical matters.
 Furthermore you support your colleagues on the yard during the building process of our vessels.